sriesenfeld/CompoHeatMap/README.md

 (2) Rows and columns in the heatmap can be split visually by line segments by specifying a fractional height at which to cut the dendrograms clustering them.
-Clustering can be done in a single command or separately.
+Clustering can be done in the same command with creating the plot, or separately.

-(3) Complex composed plots with many types of marginal information (e.g., sample origin, size, etc) can be represented with bar plots that align correctly with the rows of the heatmap.
+(3) Able to create complex composed plots with many types of marginal information (e.g., sample origin, size, etc) represented by bar plots that align correctly with the rows of the heatmap.

 Code: